 The first mile is a real treat—it’s fascinating to run under The Maze, to see up close the underbelly of what we mindlessly drive over.
 For parents with young kids, just doing this mile would be a fun little bike ride or walk.

 This first mile or so also features good signage.
 Sometimes the signage can create a funny juxtaposition, as in this photo below, where the pretty “save the bay” environmental message contrasts with the ugly industrial scene directly in view:

 By 1.5 miles, you reach the toll plaza, which is interesting to see from this angle.
-Here you’ll find a row of toilets.
-Take a break to use one because there are NO BATHROOMS the rest of the way.
-You’ll also notice there are NO DRINKING FOUNTAINS and NO TRASH CANS.
-Picture it now: kids on parent-forced bike rides crying because they’re thirsty and have to pee, and tourists dropping their water bottles and food wrappers on the path because they can’t find a trash can.
-Bummer.
+Here you’ll find a row of well-maintained toilets.
+Take a break to use one because there are none the rest of the way.
+You’ll also notice there are no drinking fountains.

 But, I carried water, so I was fine.
 Better than fine—I really enjoyed striding out and taking in the sights.
 It’s not exactly pretty, but it’s quite interesting to see the construction debris and the old bridge stopping abruptly.

-Given that we have few paved, flat paths to run here in Berkeley and Oakland, this is a great place to go if you want to train on a fast and flat surface, or if you have a baby in a stroller and want a smooth traffic-free path on which to push it.
+Given that we have few paved, flat paths to run here in Berkeley and Oakland, this is a great place to go if you want to train on a fast and relatively flat surface with a gentle incline, or if you have a baby in a stroller and want a smooth traffic-free path on which to push it.
 I like to run the Eastshore Path along Highway 80 occasionally, between Emeryville and Richmond, and this is a welcome add-on to that path for training.

 I reached the turnaround and chatted with a bike cop who took this next photo of me.
 Now that’s a beat I’d like to work if I were a cop!